redialed/lunar/README.md

 Lunar is a recreation of the old Instagram API to revive old versions of the app, it functions on a custom server that isn't linked in any way to the official Instagram servers.

-This code is a mess and I am planning on rewriting it at some point, contributions are welcomed tho.
+This code is a mess and I do apologize about that, I am still not an expert at writing backend code :/

 ## Install